ssnepenthe/cache-manager/README.md

-# fastcgi-cache-manager
+# cache-manager
-WordPress plugin which provides tools to help manage the fastcgi cache.
+WordPress mu-plugin which provides tools to help manage the various full-page caches.